valley-behavioral-health/Data-Science/present.md

 I have a hunch that hardly any of these columns will change for the time period we have available.
-The function below counts the number of columns that have any change whatsoever for a client.
+The function below counts the number of columns that have any change whatsoever for one client.

 ```python